WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_nxp-imx8.README.md

     Or minimal image
     $ zcat wrlinux-image-minimal-nxp-imx8.ustart.img.gz | sudo dd of=/dev/sdX bs=1M status=progress conv=fsync

-    NOTE: The following imx-boot-imx8qmmek-sd-5-4.bin-flash is from NXP, it isn't integrated into WRLinux because of the license issue.
+    NOTE: The following imx-boot-imx8qmmek-sd-5-4.bin-flash and
+    5.10.72-2.2.0_imx-boot-imx8mqevk-sd.bin-flash_evk is from NXP, it isn't
+    integrated into WRLinux because of the license issue.
 You can ask NXP for it.
     BUT YOU MUST CHECK WITH NXP ON WHETHER YOU CAN USE IT OR NOT.

     $ sudo umount /dev/sdX*

+    - For MCIMX8QM-MEK board:
       $ sudo dd if=imx-boot-imx8qmmek-sd-5-4.bin-flash of=/dev/sdX bs=1k seek=32 conv=fsync

+    - For MCIMX8M-EVK board:
+      $ sudo dd if=5.10.72-2.2.0_imx-boot-imx8mqevk-sd.bin-flash_evk of=/dev/sdX bs=1k seek=33 conv=fsync

     $ sudo eject /dev/sdX

+    Note, the seek number is different (32 and 33)

 This should give you a bootable micro SD card device.
 Insert the SD card into SD slot, and then power on.